Course Title: Fashion Show Design

 Upon successful completion of this course, you will be able to:

 CLO1: Work effectively and efficiently both individually and in a team in managing and directing a project.

 CLO2: Apply creative direction and management skills in working with peers and industry collaborators.

 CLO3: Plan and produce a fashion presentation.

 CLO4: Advance your fashion show design techniques and thinking to produce and present a fashion presentation to an external panel.

 Overview of Learning Activities

 Your learning will be facilitated via a range of in-class and online activities that will require both individual and collaborative engagement.
 Class activities promote your ability to explore, design, investigate, analyse and understand fashion practice and strategies for its public communication.

 You will work with industry practitioners and specialists to learn and unpack approaches for the design and production of the fashion show.
-You will refine your professional communication skills in preparing creative and organisational briefs to work with your peers, external collaborators and professional parties to develop a fashion show/ event.
+You will refine your professional communication skills in preparing creative and organisational briefs to work with your peers, external collaborators and professional parties to develop a fashion show/ performance.

 Overview of Learning Resources